 Researchers have discovered that an inflamed hypothalamus is one of the causes of overweight and obesity.
 Indeed, in one study, the brains of humans and rodents began to show signs of inflammation in just 24 hours after eating an inSANE diet.
 If they continued eating inSANEly, the hypothalamus became severely inflamed and showed structural damage.

-This, too, can be addressed with a SANE diet, vitamins and nutraceutical therapy.
+This, too, can be addressed with a SANE diet, vitamins, and nutraceutical therapy.

 The final factor that determines setpoint weight is the gut.
-Gut bacteria is extremely important for your weight.
+Gut bacteria are extremely important for your weight.
 They extract calories from the food you eat and store them for later use.
 An imbalance of good and bad gut bacteria affects your health and your weight.
 Indeed, research has found resetting the balance of intestinal microbiota in favor of those bacteria known to promote weight loss causes significant weight loss.

 Studies show that these tiny organisms even influence the foods you crave.
-For instance, one type thrives better on fiber, one type like carbs, etc. This knowledge gives you an added tool to lower your setpoint weight.
+For instance, one type thrives better on fiber, and one type likes carbs, etc. This knowledge gives you an added tool to lower your setpoint weight.
 After all, once you start eating SANE foods, you will feed the lower setpoint bacteria and starve the higher setpoint bacteria.

 Your brain, gut, and hormones talk to one another to synchronize the activities that automatically maintain body fat at a specified level.
 This is your setpoint weight.
 Your body defends this weight at all costs.
 As previously mentioned, if you go on a crash diet, your hormones send signals to the brain that makes it think you’re starving.